rajasb921/VZIP/README.md

 3. The script will launch the media player and start playing the video.

 ## Notes
-This script works by decompressing the input file specified by the user.
-Please ensure there exists a file with the extension .vzip in the same directory as the script.
+This script works by decompressing the input file video.vzip.
+Please ensure that this file exists in the same directory as the script.